aino/ainojs-animation/README.md

-    Animation.cleanUp()                  // destroys all animations and clears memory Animation.simple(from, to, options)  // creates a simple animation instance
+    Animation.cleanUp()                  // destroys all animations and clears memory Animation.simple(from, to, options)  // creates a simple animation instance Animation.optimizeCSS(styles)        // optimizes a style object with translate3d if supported

 Animation implemenets the ainojs-events interface.
 Example: